peterchinman/personal-website/public/assets/articles/random-word-generator.md

 updated:
 ---

 For years I've loved Random Word Generators.
-I’ve used them as a sporadic part of my writing practice: when I'd sit down to write, long-hand in my journal, I’d generate a list of random words and any time I felt the line start to slacken, I’d reach for one of the words to incorporate, to break me free of myself.
+I've used them as a sporadic part of my writing practice: when I'd sit down to write, long-hand in my journal, I'd generate a list of random words and any time I felt the line start to slacken, I'd reach for one of the words to incorporate, to break me free of myself.
 And I could tell when the writing was going really well, because the random words would start to feel more and more related, perfectly chosen, fated.

 Unfortunately all of the Random Word Generators online are ugly.
 [So I made my own](https://randomwordgenerator.info/).